 your three year old, and you've slipped from the high road of parenting to the low road.
 You can only give what you have inside, so keep your

 cup full.
 Talk with a trusted friend about the trials of parenting.
 Turn off the computer and go to bed early.
-Make daily opportunities
+Make daily opportunities to laugh

-to laugh with your children.
+with your children.
 Try to just stop and really enjoy your child, even with all the chaos and mess.

 10. Fake it till you make it.
 What if you find yourself screaming before you can stop yourself?
-The minute you notice it,
+The minute you notice it, just stop.

-I'll be here cheering you on.
+I'll be here cheering you on, every step of the way.